JamesHawkinss/blog.squeezebox.xyz/_posts/2019-07-08-first-post.markdown

 #### Who's assessing me?

 I'm being assessed by the amazing Lili Cooper.
 She used to tutor me when I was home-ed back in Year 6, but now she's off travelling around Europe with Abi.
+Lili's Instagram handel is @gearsforqueers

 #### What are my aims?